Peach Cobbler Recipe – The Best Southern Peach Cobbler

 Yes, you can use canned peaches, but make sure to drain them to avoid any excess liquid.
 Fresh peaches are best when in season, and frozen peaches are a great substitute when fresh peaches aren’t available.

 Yes!
 You can bake peach cobbler a day in advance and store it covered in the refrigerator.
 Reheat it in the oven at 350°F until warmed through.
-For the freshest taste, add ice cream or whipped cream right before serving.

 Other Great Desserts to Try